Lupe Cotrim

-Lupe Cotrim or Lupe Cotrim Garaude (baptismal name: Maria José Cotrim Garaude) (São Paulo, March 16, 1933 - Campos do Jordão, February 18, 1970) was a Brazilian poet and university professor.
+Lupe Cotrim or Lupe Cotrim Garaude (baptismal name: Maria José Cotrim Garaude) (São Paulo, March 16, 1933 – Campos do Jordão, February 18, 1970) was a Brazilian poet and university professor.

-She is a prominent figure among the Brazilian poets that emerged in the second half of the 20th century.
+Lupe is a prominent figure among the Brazilian poets that emerged in the second half of the 20th century.
 With a philosophical background, her work is marked by a cultured, aristocratic and sober language, in which she used symbols and metaphors to express herself, doing so with remarkable economy of words.
 Lupe Cotrim developed her own independent path, moving from confessional and intimate poetry to poetry marked by social criticism.
-As a teacher, she taught in the first years of the School of Communications and Arts at the University of São Paulo (Escola de Comunicações e Artes - ECA/USP), whose academic center bears her name Centro Acadêmico Lupe Cotrim (CALC).
+As a teacher, she taught in the first years of the School of Communications and Arts at the University of São Paulo (Escola de Comunicações e Artes – ECA/USP), whose academic center bears her name Centro Acadêmico Lupe Cotrim (CALC).

+The author published seven books in her lifetime, and two were published posthumously.
+The collection of her works is deposited at the Institute of Brazilian Studies (Instituto de Estudos Brasileiros – IEB).
 Lupe Cotrim died, at the age of 36, as a result of cancer.
-Since 2007, the Institute of Brazilian Studies (Instituto de Estudos Brasileiros - IEB) has been the depository of the poet-professor's collection.
+Since 2007, the Institute of Brazilian Studies (IEB) has been the depository of the professor-poet's collection.

 Trajectory

-Maria José Cotrim Garaude is the daughter of Maria de Lourdes Lins Cotrim and doctor Pedro Garaude.
-Born on March 16, 1933, in the city of São Paulo, she was nicknamed Lupe from childhood, a reference to the first syllables of her parents' prenames.
+Maria José Cotrim Garaude was born on March 16, 1933, in the city of São Paulo to Maria de Lourdes Lins Cotrim and Dr. Pedro Garaude.
+She was nicknamed Lupe from childhood, a reference to the first syllables of her parents' prenames.
 Lupe Cotrim moved with her family to Araçatuba and spent her childhood there.
 After her parents' separation, she and her mother moved to the city of Rio de Janeiro, where she studied at Bennett School.
 In 1949, she moved back to São Paulo to be closer to her father and integrate into the city's cultural environment.

-She completed her secondary education at Des Oiseaux School and graduated, in 1952, in Library Science and Culture at the Sedes Sapientiae Institute in São Paulo.
+Lupe Cotrim completed her secondary education at Des Oiseaux School and graduated in Library science and Culture at the Sedes Sapientiae Institute in São Paulo.
 Still in the 1950s, she studied literature, languages, arts, and lyric singing.